The difference between a FTE and a salaried job: which is more profitable for you?

 The Labour Code allows an employee to have both a fixed-term contract and a fixed-term employment contract, even with the same employer.
 However, if you have both agreements with the same employer, you must comply with the condition that the type of work performed in each agreement must be different.
 For example, if you are working as an administrative worker on a FTC, you should be doing other work, such as managing a website.
 This rule also applies when combining an agreement with an employment contract.

-Income tax is 15% and can be withheld or paid in advance, depending on the amount of income and whether you have signed a tax declaration.
-You can only have a tax declaration signed by one employer.
+Income tax is 15% and can be withheld or paid in advance, depending on the amount of income and whether you have a signed tax declaration.
+You can only have a signed tax declaration with one employer.
 However, each agreement is treated separately – the income from the DPP and the FTE is not added together for insurance purposes .

 Example